shadib42/shadib42.github.io/index.md

 - Worked as a dishwasher and was responsible for quality control.
 - Have also worked as a deli associate and made food according to the customer’s request.

-**Produce Associate** September 2021 – April 2023WalMart, Kenaston, Winnipeg, MB, Canada
+**Produce Associate** September 2021 – April 2023

+  WalMart, Kenaston, Winnipeg, MB, Canada

 - Responsible for food stocking and categorizing different types of produce.
 - Responsible for culling bad produce.